auroraptor/df_designer_frontend_coding_challenge_solution/README.md

 3. Run `npm start` to run the dev server.

 ## Project Structure
-The application logic is mainly handled in three custom hooks: `useGraphsList`, `useGraph`, `useCreateColumns` and `useMinimizeCrossing`.
+The application logic is mainly handled in four custom hooks: `useGraphsList`, `useGraph`, `useCreateColumns` and `useMinimizeCrossing`.

 - `useGraphsList` fetches the list of available graphs from `/api/graphs`.